 Dairy

 Three in four people have a dairy intolerance.
 Some experience digestive issues due to the lactose in dairy products.
-Others experience increased allergy and asthma symptoms, acne, and increased inflammation due to a protein found in cow’s milk.
+Others experience increased allergy and asthma symptoms, acne, and inflammation due to a protein found in cow’s milk.
 Dairy intolerances can cause:

 - Asthma